 Lagos, the former capital, is the largest city in Africa.
 Between 2010 and 2030, it is estimated that 77 people will move to Lagos every hour – making it one of the fastest growing cities in the world.

-Nigeria’s current president is Muhammadu Buhari, who was reelected in the country’s 2019 elections after first gaining power in 2015.
+Muhammadu Buhari was reelected Nigeria’s president in the country’s 2019 elections after first gaining power in 2015.
 His 2015 win marked the first time that a sitting president had been defeated in Nigeria.
 At the time, the BBC’s Nigeria correspondent Will Ross said the result was “a sign that democracy is deepening” in the country.
 (Prior elections had been marred by allegations of fraud.)

 Buhari’s campaign was centred around promises to crack down on terrorism and corruption.
 Corruption has been described as “ubiquitous” in Nigerian society and “rife” in its oil, power and environmental sectors.
 Buhari has taken steps to address corruption since 2015, but progress has been slow.
 The country is faced with ongoing terrorism threats from Boko Haram, a jihadist group based in the northeast of the country.

 Buhari also pledged to boost Nigeria’s economy.
 Though it is the largest economy in Africa, it is heavily dependent on oil exports and so vulnerable to changing oil prices.
-In 2016, the country fell into recession following an oil price collapse.
-There are fears that this year’s oil price collapse, driven largely by the global response to Covid-19, could plunge Nigeria into its worst recession for 40 years.
+In 2020, the country fell into recession following an oil price plunge driven by the global response to the Covid-19 pandemic.

 According to a survey conducted in 2015, more than half (61%) of Nigeria’s population consider climate change to be a “very serious problem”.
 (This compares to a global average of 54%.)
 Nigerians consider “extreme heat” to be the largest of climate change’s threats, the survey says.